 Building off the excitement of the sculpture change out in March, April starts off with a street painting festival that draws inspiration from a 16th-century Italian happening where sidewalks became a canvas for talented artists of the day.
 The Dogwood Arts Chalk Walk has grown to be one of the largest most exciting community-driven art events in Knoxville.
 Hundreds of artists leave their mark on downtown Knoxville sidewalks during the Saturday event.
 Professional artists, K-12 students, college art majors, school clubs, church groups, and families sign up months in advance to secure their sidewalk square for this event each year.
 All of the artworks are created onsite during an 8-hour time period.
 Cash prizes and ribbons are awarded to select artists who have created imaginative and inspiring artworks in their age division.
 Thousands of art lovers head downtown each year to experience this live art competition.

 We close out April with one of the oldest events in Knoxville, The Dogwood Arts Festival (established in 1961).
 Always scheduled for the last weekend of the month, this 3-day spring celebration features a fine art market, live music, artist demonstrations, and hands-on activities for kids and adults.
-The Festival is located on bustling Market Square and adjoining Krutch Park set against a canvas of blossoming trees and our outdoor sculptures.
-The Dogwood Arts staff, Festival Committee, and community volunteers are committed to ensuring the quality and diversity of artwork showcased at the festival while providing participating artists an ideal setting to engage with potential patrons.
-Established and emerging artists working in all mediums are invited to apply and 100 of those Artists are selected by jury to participate.
+The Festival is located in World's Fair Park with fine art vendors on the Performance Lawn, performing artists on stage in the Amphitheater, and a Maker Market spread around the fountain.

 Obviously, the opportunities for entertainment are extensive no matter when you visit Knoxville this spring. the events highlighted here are just from one of the many art and culture organizations that are thriving here enriching the lives of our citizens and welcoming travelers as they visit this great city.

-If you haven't been to Knoxville in the spring to witness it yourself, what are you waiting for?
-You need to book that trip now!
+If you haven't been to Knoxville in the spring to witness it yourself, what are you waiting for?!